Deputy CEO TWCERT/CC, TWNIC

 Prior to ICANN, Champika held managerial, specialist and liaison roles at the Asia Pacific Network Information Centre (APNIC), the Regional Internet Registry for the Asia Pacific.
 Champika started his career with IBM Corporation as a Systems Engineer and later worked in IT industry, academia, research, and training environments in the Asia Pacific.
 Champika received a number of excellence awards during his academic and professional careers and also served in various technical community groups and committees.

 Director General, APNIC

-Paul Wilson has nearly 30 years' involvement with the Internet, including almost 20 years as the Director General of APNIC, the Regional Internet address Registry for the Asia Pacific.
+Paul Wilson has nearly 30 years’ involvement with the Internet, including 20 years as the Director General of APNIC, the Regional Internet address Registry for the Asia Pacific.
 In this role, he has led APNIC’s development as a provider of critical Internet services and as a key contributor to Internet growth and development throughout the Asia Pacific.
-Mr Wilson has worked as an expert and leader across the full range of communities and organisations involved in Internet development, including ISPs and network operators, non-profit organisations, governments and governmental agencies; and with many key organisations including RIRs, IETF, ICANN, ISOC, APEC-TEL, ITU and others.
+Paul has worked as an expert and leader across the full range of communities and organizations involved in Internet development, including ISPs and network operators, non-profit organizations, governments and governmental agencies; and with many key organizations including RIRs, the IETF, ICANN, ISOC, APEC-TEL, the ITU and others.

 Senior Engineer, TWNOG

 Yen-Chieh Wang joined Chunghwa Telecom Data Communications Business Group(HiNet, AS3462) since 2009 and is the member of TWNOG.